The Three Ancient Cities of the Kathmandu Valley

 The Pashupatinath Temple

-Pashupatinath Temple, kathmandu The Pashupatinath Temple is a famous 5th century Hindu temple dedicated to Lord Shiva.
+The Pashupatinath Temple is a famous 5th-century Hindu temple dedicated to Lord Shiva.
 Lying on the banks of the Bagmati River in the eastern part of Kathmandu, Pashupatinath Temple is the oldest Hindu temple in Kathmandu.
-A UNESCO World Heritage Site, Pashupatinath Temple is the centre of the celebration of Shivaratri- the night of Lord Shiva and attracts thousands of devotees and sadhus for the occasion.
-Built in the pagoda style of architecture, the temple has cubic constructions, carved wooden rafters (tundal) and two-level roofs made of copper and gold.
-This extensive Hindu temple precinct is a sprawling collection of temples, ashrams, images and inscriptions raised over the centuries along the banks of the sacred Bagmati River.
-In front of the western door of the temple, there is a huge statue of the Nandi bull in bronze, along with many temples and shrines of both Vaishnava and Saiva tradition.
+A UNESCO World Heritage Site, Pashupatinath Temple is the center of the celebration of Shivaratri- the night of Lord Shiva and attracts thousands of devotees and sadhus for the occasion.
+Built in the pagoda style of architecture, the temple has cubic constructions, carved wooden rafters (tundal), and two-level roofs made of copper and gold.
+This extensive Hindu temple precinct is a sprawling collection of temples, ashrams, images, and inscriptions raised over the centuries along the banks of the sacred Bagmati River.
+In front of the western door of the temple, there is a huge statue of the Nandi bull in bronze, along with many temples and shrines of both Vaishnava and Saiva traditions.
 With four main doors all covered with silver sheets, this temple has a gold pinnacle (Gajur) on which there are two Garbhagrihas.

 Boudhanath